WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 `subtask.cancel` starts by trapping if called twice for the same subtask or if
 the supertask has already been notified that the subtask has returned or if the
-subtask is already being asynchronously waited on via waitable set.
+subtask is already in a waitable set.

 A race condition handled by the above code is that it's possible for a subtask
 to have already resolved (by calling `task.return` or `task.cancel`) and